chongwongus/dungeon-adventure-2.0/README.md

 ## 👥 Development

-This project was developed as part of TCSS 502 - Object-Oriented Programming, showcasing:
+This project was developed as part of TCSS 504, showcasing:

 - Advanced OOP principles
 - Database integration